 Although while this time I reach the summit**, it’s a somewhat pyrrhic victory as I really can’t see anything from the top!
 Looking back across the valley at Solomons Throne it’s shrouded by cloud.
 You can see how the narrow gulleys and southern flank of the mountain are deep in snow. (** Technically I don’t quite reach the summit – my GPS says I’m at 1,425m when I turn around, but I don’t see the point of continuing when visibility is so limited.)

-Back on the main track, I continue to Dixons Kingdom Hut.
+Back on the main Walls of Jerusalem track, I continue to Dixons Kingdom Hut.
 The trail descends slightly along the lower slopes of The Temple, through a large forest of Pencil Pines (some of the trees are estimated to be up to a thousand years old).
 There’s snow across most of the path, and I’m glad that there are footprints marking the route, as there’s no natural landmarks to follow.

 Dixons Kingdom Hut lies in a clearing at the edge of the Pencil Pine forest.
 The small hut, originally built as a base for cattle grazing, provides some shelter but is not intended to be used for accommodation.
 Tent camping is permitted in this area, and would have been my destination if doing an overnight walk.